JamesCoding888/JavaOCP20221017/README.md

 > ArrayDemo3.java:
 - Description:
 - a.
-This session will use a built-in methods to get the results of Count of ArrayObject, Sum, Average, Maximum and Minimum value from Array object.
+This session will use a built-in methods to get the results of Count of length, Sum, Average, Maximum and Minimum value from Array object.
 Therefore, you will get four differently methods as following:
 - getSum(int[] array)
 - getAvg(int[] array)
 - getMin(int[] array)